JasonPBennett/GECO/README.md

 - the k-value (number of clusters) on the x-axis
 - the cluster quality on the y-axis (0.5 is random distribution of ground truth genes across the clusters, 1.0 is perfect clustering which means each ground truth gene set was placed into its own cluster with nothing but other members of the same ground truth gene set contained within)
 - boxes representing the cluster quality scores for the 'n' iterations of clustering (e.g. default is 10 iterations, so the box contains the 10 quality scores for each k value).
-The horizontal line within the boxes indicated the mean quality for that value of k.
+The horizontal line within the boxes indicates the mean quality for that value of k.

 The take-away is the mean value within the boxes.
 A trend should be observed, increasing from lower k-values (10, 12, etc.) and increasing to a plateau.
 The selection of which k-value starts this plateau is heuristic, but the k-value at the beginning of the plateau would represent an optimal number of clusters for your dataset.
 With this information, you can generate clusters from your dataset using the given k-value and be confident that the clustering has captured biologically significant groups of genes.

+**NOTE: If a plateau in scores is not observed, consider increasing the 'kmax' parameter and re-running the *generate_clusters()* function with this larger 'kmax' value.**

 # Quick Example